uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 ## Receive obligations

 Once a business or agent has completed authentication and granted access to the software, the software can then use our APIs to request the information the customer has been provided at sign up and to find out the customer’s update obligation dates.
-The software must make their customers aware of their obligations.
+The software must make customers aware of their obligations.

 Actions to take are as follows: